KelvinLi2020/P_wiki/FailureDetector-program.md

 the code `on PONG do { ... }`, which states that the code block between the braces must be executed when `PONG` is dequeued.
 Control remains in the state `SendPing` subsequent to this execution.
-This control primitive is useful for executing an event-driven loop in a state, such as the one in `SendPing` for collecting `PONG` responses.
+This event handler is useful for executing an event-driven loop in a state, such as the one in `SendPing` for collecting `PONG` responses.